OBIL2/cscs342-assignment1/README.md

-# cscs342-assignment1
-HTML webpage created for Assignment 1 - CSCS342 Web Application Development
+A simple HTML webpage created for Assignment 1 - CSCS342 Web Application Development (Fall 2026).

+## About

+This page displays a birthday invitation including:
+- A heading and subheading
+- A birthday cake image
+- A list of things to bring
+- A link to the location on Google Maps

+## Files

+- `birthday.html` - the main webpage
+- `cake.jpg` - the birthday cake image

+## How to view

+Download or clone this repo and then open `birthday.html` in any web browser.